 Furthermore, your business should train employees to recognize how to use computer systems in the safest way possible, how to stop a cyber threat from accessing systems, and what to do if there is some cybersecurity issue or data breach.
 This training can take many forms.
 It should include:

-Finally, it is worth noting that this training should be regularly updated.
+Finally, regularly update this training to keep it current.
 The world of cybersecurity is constantly evolving, with new viruses, penetration methods, and phishing techniques developed regularly.
 A business and its employees must stay current on these potential threats.
 This will require frequent training to ensure that all activity is up to date.

 How to Develop This Training